 How Much Do Shore Excursions Cost?

 Prices for cruise shore excursions can range from a few dollars to hundreds of dollars per person depending on the type of tour and port of call.
-Private tours, arranged either directly with a tour operator or through a third party company, can even come close to $1,000 a person for exclusive access and VIP treatment.
+Private tours can even come close to $1,000 a person for exclusive access and VIP treatment.

 City Tours Are Often The Most Economical Shore Excursions

 Cruise region can also have an impact on the prices of shore excursions.
-Alaska and the Mediterranean tend to have cruise shore excursions that are more expensive.
+Alaska and the Mediterranean tend to have cruise shore excursions that are more expensive than the Caribbean and Bahamas.

 This Helicopter Glacier Tour Was an Expensive Shore Excursion but Worth Every Penny!